dn3s/cambrian-balance/README.md

 ### First time

-	cambrian-balance <username> -s
+	cambrian-balance <member-number> -s

+You will be prompted to enter your password and answer one of your "secret questions".
+It'll remember the password, and store the cookies so it won't need any more answers either!

 ### After that

 	cambrian-balance

-It'll prompt you for your password and a secret question the first time.
-Type it in.
-Then it'll tell you your balance on your accounts(s).
-It saves the password, and cookies so it won't have to prompt for the security question every time either.

-You can add in `-s` and it'll remember your username pasword for you for next time (stored in `~/.cambrian_auth`), or overwrite an existing one if you change your password.
+If you change you're password just add `-s` and it'll prompt you for a new one.
+If you want to check a different account, just type `cambrian-balance
+<different-member-number>` and it'll show you that one instead. add `-s` to
+replace the old member number in the pasword file.